PaloAltoNetworks/pan.dev/products/ansible/docs/panos/intro.md

 # Ansible for PAN-OS

-PAN-OS can be configured and operated with [Ansible](https://www.ansible.com), allowing configuration to be defined and managed as code, and facilitating automated operations.
+You can configure and operate PAN-OS with [Ansible](https://www.ansible.com), including defining and managing your configuration as code, and automating your operations.

 ## Documentation